tolat/clapper/public/README.txt

 TODO:

+* Cost report does not calculate to date properly when users deleted from crew list (does not delete them)
+* if required for save field is left blank in crew page and save clears the row, the clear is not pushed to the undoredo buffer!
+* Rentals do not clear when user has been deleted from the week!
+* Add validation for column naming

 1. Grid Mechanics
 -   Auto save option (more like auto backup so if page is left without saving it has most recent verision. deleted when saved.)
 -   Add sort by field on page loading (saves sort column instead of loading and sorting by number always)